moveo-ai/integration-guides/README.md

 # integration-guides
-Templates, examples and guides around adding your own Webhooks and Webviews in Moveo Channels
+Templates, examples and guides around adding your own Webhooks and Webviews in Moveo Channels.